 Food stamps in Iowa aim to help families and individuals who are struggling to afford food on a monthly basis.
-Formally known as the Supplemental Nutrition Assistance Program (SNAP), this benefit is extended to approximately 380,705 residents in the state.
+Formally known as the Supplemental Nutrition Assistance Program (SNAP), this benefit is extended only to approximately residents in the state.

 The SNAP program is a federal nutrition program that provides funds through electronic benefit transfer (EBT) cards to millions of low-income individuals and families who are deemed eligible.
 In Iowa, the state Department of Human Services (DHS) administers these benefits to qualifying residents.

 With SNAP assistance, you can receive help to afford a variety of healthy foods, including fruits, vegetables and poultry.
 Not only does this allow you to stretch your food budget, but it also can help you achieve a balanced diet.
 Fortunately, the application process is fairly simple and can be completed in several different ways.
 To learn more about this nutrition program in Iowa, continue reading below.

 General requirements for food stamps eligibility in Iowa include: